aalvarez11/tomoponi/README.md

 The heart of the application.
 A pet has multiple stats to be tracked by users so that they may act accordingly.
 These stats are health, hunger and happiness which deteriorate and must be tended to by players.
 Pets also have a type which are for future endeavors...

 ### <a name="controllers"></a> Controllers

+#### MainController

+As the name states, this is the main controller for the most basic or general mappings, that is; home, register, login, and the 403 page.

+#### UserController

+The controller in charge of actions involving users.
+Registering a new account and getting the view of users for administrators are in this controller.

+#### ItemController

+The controller in charge of actions involving items.
+The request mapping for getting a user's items is in this controller.

+#### PetController

+The controller in charge of actions involving pets.
+The request mapping for getting a user's pets is in this controller.

 ### <a name="testing"></a> Unit Testing